 Is a Honda CR-Z a coupe?

-- Hybrid Powertrain: The CR-Z combines a gasoline engine with an electric motor, providing both efficiency and performance.
+- The CR-Z's hybrid powertrain, which combines a gasoline engine with an electric motor, was designed to provide a balance of efficiency and driving excitement.

 What is the best year CR-V to buy?